Wheat vs Oat - Health impact and Nutrition Comparison

 Wheat protein is mostly made of gluten which is what induces inflammation in celiac disease.
-Thus, it is highly important to not consume gluten for people who suffer from celiac disease.
-Wheat should not be consumed for people who suffer from celiac disease.
+Thus, it is highly important not to consume gluten for people who have celiac disease.
+Wheat should not be consumed for people who have celiac disease.
 (8)

 Comparison summary table

 |Lower in Saturated Fat|

 |Rich in minerals|

 All nutrients comparison - raw data values

 |Low glycemic index diet|